 Orchestral Conducting, Piano, Vocal Coaching and Acting Lessons:

-A unique and rare opportunity from some of ACT’s leaders during this time of social distancing
+A unique and rare opportunity from some of ACT’s leaders and teaching staff during this time of social distancing

 Private lessons conducted via Skype or Facetime